-Year Ended May 25, 2014 Year Ended May 26, 2013 Year Ended May 27, 2012

-Provision at U.S. statutory rate (1) \$ 10,405 \$ 11,214 \$ 6,958

-State income taxes, net of federal benefit 711 731 451

-Change in valuation allowance 99 370 1

-Tax-exempt interest (40)

-Tax credit carryforwards (378) (801) (368)

-Transaction costs 322

-Domestic manufacturing deduction (406) (172) (208)

-Change in value of contingent consideration (1,450)

-Other 152 (440) 69

-Total \$ 10,583 \$ 9,452 \$ 7,185
+Year Ended May 31, 2015 Year Ended May 25, 2014 Year Ended May 26, 2013 Provision at U.S. statutory rate (1) \$ 7,451 \$ 10,405 \$ 11,214 State income taxes, net of federal benefit 566 711 731 Change in valuation allowance 353 99 370 Tax-exempt interest Tax credit carryforwards (375) (378) (801) Domestic manufacturing deduction (369) (406) (172) Change in value of contingent consideration (1,450) Other 120 152 (440) Total \$ 7,746 \$ 10,583 \$ 9,452

-(1) Statutory rate was 35% for fiscal years 2014, 2013 and 2012.
+(1) Statutory rate was 35% for fiscal years 2015, 2014 and 2013.

-11. Income Taxes (continued)
+8. Income Taxes (continued)

-The increase in income tax expense in fiscal year 2014 compared to fiscal year 2013 is primarily due to the benefit received in fiscal year 2013 related to the change in value of contingent consideration, the absence of which increased the effective tax tax rate from 30% in fiscal year 2013 to 36% in fiscal year 2014 partially offset by a 7% decrease in net income before taxes.
-The increase in the income tax expense in fiscal year 2013 compared to fiscal year 2012 is due to a 59% increase in net income before taxes partially offset by a decrease in the Company's effective tax rate to 30% down from 36% in fiscal year 2012 related to a change in value of contingent consideration in fiscal year 2013
+The decrease in income tax expense in fiscal year 2015 compared to fiscal year 2014 was primarily due to a 28% decrease in income before taxes.
+The increase in income tax expense in fiscal year 2014 compared to fiscal year 2013 is primarily due to the benefit received in fiscal year 2013 related to the change in value of contingent consideration, the absence of which increased the effective tax rate from 30% in fiscal year 2013 to 36% in fiscal year 2014 partially offset by a 7% decrease in net income before taxes.

-The effective tax rates for fiscal year 2014 differ from the statutory federal income tax rate of 35 percent as a result of several factors, including state taxes, non-deductible stock-based compensation expense, disqualified dispositions of incentive stock options, domestic manufacturing deduction, the benefit of federal and state research and development credits, and the change in valuation allowance.
-The effective tax rates for fiscal year 2013 differ from the statutory federal income tax rate of 35 percent as a result of several factors, including state taxes, change in value of contingent consideration, non-deductible stock-based compensation expense, disqualified dispositions of incentive stock options, domestic manufacturing deduction, the benefit of federal and state research and development credits, and the change in valuation allowance.
-The effective tax rates for fiscal year 2012 differ from the statutory federal income tax rate of 35 percent as a result of several factors, including state taxes, non-deductible stock-based compensation expense, tax exempt interest, domestic manufacturing deduction and the benefit of federal and state research and development credits, and accounting for transaction costs associated with the GreenLine acquisition in fiscal year 2012.
+The effective tax rates for fiscal year 2015 differ from the statutory federal income tax rate of 35% as a result of several factors, including state taxes, valuation allowance on the impairment of the investment in Aesthetic Sciences Corporation, and non-deductible stock-based compensation expense; partially offset by the domestic manufacturing deduction and state and federal research and development credits.
+The effective tax rates for fiscal year 2014 differ from the statutory federal income tax rate of 35% as a result of several factors, including state taxes, non-deductible stock-based compensation expense, disqualified dispositions of incentive stock options, domestic manufacturing deduction, the benefit of federal and state research and development credits, and the change in valuation allowance.
+The effective tax rates for fiscal year 2013 differ from the statutory federal income tax rate of 35% as a result of several factors, including state taxes, compensation expense, disqualified dispositions of incentive stock options, domestic manufacturing deductible stock-based compensation expense, disqualified dispositions as a result of several factors, including state taxes, change in value of contingent consideration, non-deductible stock-based compensation expense, disqualified dispositions of incentive stock options, domestic manufacturing deduction, the benefit of federal and state research and development credits, and the change in value of contingent consideration, non-deductible stock-based compensation expense, disqualified dispositions of incentive stock options, domestic manufacturing deduction, the benefit of federal and state research and development credits, and the change in valuation allowance.